My rating: 5 of 5 stars

 God is not dead; He has just been renamed, and we no longer have the myths to support this change.
 We need myths that encompass the entire planet, not just a chosen set of people.

-And yet, much the same as Americans fighting to keep their religion alive by saying, “God did, he really did, create the world in only six days and rested the seventh!” so are ISIS and other Islamic extremists, according to their own religion and sets of stories, fighting to keep their religion alive, and all this is perfectly natural.
+Yet, much the same as Americans fighting to keep their religion alive by saying, “God did, he really did, create the world in only six days and rested the seventh!” so are ISIS and other Islamic extremists, according to their own religion and sets of stories, fighting to keep their religion alive, and all this is perfectly natural.
 How so?
 Let’s listen to what the expert in mythology says about humanity’s ongoing frustrations:

 “What is occurring is completely natural,” explains Campbell even in 1971 and in Myths to Live By, “as are its pains, confusions, and mistakes…And now, among the powers that are here being catapulted together, to collide and to explode, not the least important (it can be safely said) are the ancient mythological traditions, chiefly of Indian and the Far East, that are now entering in force into the fields of our European heritage, and vice versa, ideals of rational, progressive humanism and democracy that are now flooding into Asia” (p 255).